Poussin among stolen art found in Corsica carpark

 The other works are Giovanni Bellini's 15th-century "Virgin and Child" and "Virgin with Child in a Glory of Seraphins" by an anonymous 16th-century Umbrian artist.

-The four are estimated in all to be worth 10 million euros, and disappeared from the Fesch museum of fine art in February 2011.
+The four are estimated in all to be worth 10 million euros ($13 million), and disappeared from the Fesch museum of fine art in February 2011.

 (Reporting by Roger Nicoli; Writing by Viky Buffery; Editing by Alison Williams)